 Maureen Albano received her Master of Fine Arts degree from Cranbrook Academy of Art, and has studied art in France and Italy.
 She has taught gallery/studio programs and co-written museum resources at The Carnegie Museum of Art and the Museum of Fine Arts, Boston.
 Her drawings and sculptures have been exhibited nationally, and explore the relationship between mind and matter.

-Sarah Altone is a Visual Arts Teacher for 1st to 5th grade during the school year.
+Sarah Altone is a Visual Arts Teacher for 1st to 5th grade during the school year with Dedham Public Schools.
 She graduated from Tufts University and the School of the Museum of Fine Arts, Boston (SMFA) with a Master of Arts in Teaching, Art Education for Pre-Kindergarten to 8th grade.
 She received two Bachelor degrees from the University of Rochester in Studio Arts and Art History, where she graduated with the Highest Distinctions, Cum Laude, and Phi Beta Kappa.
-She has worked with the MFA's Studio Art Classes the past three summers, as well as has taught several classes during the school vacation weeks.
-She often incorporates Children's Literature and Story-telling into her teaching.
+She has worked with the MFA’s Studio Art Classes since 2010, as well as has taught several classes during the school vacation weeks.
+She often incorporates Children’s Literature and Story-telling into her teaching.

 Ashley Billingsley studied at the School of the Art Institute of Chicago before receiving a BFA from the University of Minnesota and an MFA from the School of the Museum of Fine Arts/Tufts University joint degree program.
 Recent exhibitions include “Close Encounters” at Gallery 51 in North Adams, MA (‘11); “Beyond Purview” at the New Art Center in Newton, MA (’10); and “Seeing Double” at the Attleboro Art Museum in MA (’10).